 Course Aims

-• Understanding Narrative Structure: Learn how to structure nonfiction stories with a strong narrative arc, character development, and thematic depth, transforming factual accounts into compelling narratives.
+• Learn the Eight Pillars of Narrative Nonfiction: Learn how to structure nonfiction stories with a strong narrative arc, character development, and thematic depth, transforming factual accounts into compelling narratives.

 • Voice and Style: Develop your unique voice in writing, balancing the authority of nonfiction with the artistry of storytelling.
 Explore techniques for crafting vivid scenes, dynamic dialogue, and engaging descriptions.

-• Writing Workshops: Participate in creative exercises and workshops that help you apply the techniques learned in class to your own writing.
+• Writing Workshops: Participate in in-class writing exercises and peer workshops that help you apply the techniques learned in class to your own writing.
 Receive constructive feedback from Kathryn Aalto and fellow participants to refine your work.

-• Analysing Masterworks: Study examples of outstanding narrative nonfiction from authors like E.B.
-White, David Sedaris, Maya Angelou and others to understand what makes their work stand out and how you can apply similar techniques to your writing.
+• Analysing Masterworks: Study examples of classic narrative nonfiction from writers such as E.B.
+White, David Sedaris, Maya Angelou and others to learn how to can apply similar techniques to your writing.

 • Ethical Considerations: Explore the ethical responsibilities of nonfiction writers, including the handling of sensitive material, the representation of real people, and the balance between storytelling and truth.

-By the end of the course, participants will have gained a deep understanding of the craft of narrative nonfiction, equipped with the tools to tell true stories that captivate and inform.
-Whether you are looking to write a memoir, long-form journalism, or speciality subjects in creative nonfiction, Kathryn Aalto’s expertise will guide you in creating work that stands out for its quality, authenticity, and emotional impact.
+Through this Level 1 course in creative nonfiction, students will learn the craft of narrative nonfiction and will be equipped with the tools to tell true stories that captivate and inform.
+Whether you are looking to write for personal enjoyment or publication, or want to explore writing a memoir, a collection of essays, or long-form journalism, Kathryn Aalto’s expertise as a bestselling author and master teacher of will guide you in creating work that stands out for its quality, authenticity, and emotional impact.

 Learn more about creative nonfiction here.